 |Prior to the beginning of program||US$ 250|

-To be eligible to receive a refund for your housing fees, you must withdraw from the program and vacate university housing within the first three days of classes.
-If you have accepted a room key or have moved your personal possessions into a room and now wish to vacate university housing, you must submit written notification to the Rothberg International School Finance Office, Boyar Building 501/502.
+If you have accepted a room key and now wish to vacate university housing, you must submit written notification to the Rothberg International School Finance Office, Boyar Building 501/502.

 If you wish to withdraw during the first three days of classes:

-- You will need to present an official clearance from the Housing Office confirming your departure.
+You must present an official clearance from the Housing Office confirming your departure.

-If you do not withdraw from the program or vacate your rooms within the first three days of classes, you will not be eligible to receive a refund of your housing fees.
+If you do not withdraw from the program, or return your dormitory key, within the first three days of classes, you will not be eligible to receive a housing refund.

 - Refunds may take up to 30 days to process.